Make A Christmas Wreath

 Drop of glue to glue the last wrap of the trim with satin to the wreath

-Here, it’s important to use this boa for your wreath because the satin trim will keep hands safe from burns.
+Here, it’s important to use this white feather boa for your wreath because the satin trim will keep your hands safe from burns.

-Next, because I want my Christmas wreath a bit more full, I add a plain white feather boa to my wreath too.
+Because I want my Christmas wreaths a bit more full I added a plain white feather boa garland and added hot glue to either end to connect to the wreath form.

-Because this is a Christmas wreath idea, I also began adding charm to my wreath using these small trees.
+These make great Christmas wreaths adds charm by adding a small Christmas tree or bottle brush trees.
+I used these small trees.
 I must admit I have a HUGE obsession with them for the holiday season.
 When you come back to see my home for Christmas you will see many of these on display.
 I’m getting quite giddy writing about using them for the holiday.
 I love them that much!

 Bottle brush tree getting added to wreath

-By the way, when adding the trees, I add glue to the bottom of the wood base.
-Move the fur on the wreath and press onto the ribbon and hold until set.
+When adding each Christmas tree I add a dot of hot glue to the bottom of the wood base.
+Move the fur on the wreath form press the tree onto the ribbon and hold until set.

-After adding the trees to my Christmas wreath I came up with an idea to make a Joyous Noel sign to add even more charm to my Christmas wreath.
+After adding the trees to my white feather boa wreath I made a Joyous Noel sign to add even more charm to my DIY winter wreath.

-By the way, if you aren’t a French lover like I am in decorating your home or for the holidays, no problem.
-Instead of Joyous Noel, add, Noel, Joy or Christmas to name a few for your wreath.
+If you aren’t a French lover like I am when decorating your home or for the holiday season no problem.
+Instead of Joyous Noel, add, Noel, Joy, or Merry Christmas.
 Make this Christmas wreath to fit your home and style.

-Also, remember, I am here to inspire and share ideas and my vision for the holiday.
-I’m here to supply information on how you can make your own wreath for Christmas to suit your home.
+Also, remember, I am here to inspire and share ideas and my vision for the holiday season.
+I’m here to supply information on how you can make your own winter wreath to suit your home.

-To create my banner for this fast wreath idea, I did use a Word document.
+To create my banner I used a Word document.

-The first step is to choose the correct size and the font of your choice for, your wreath.
+Choose the correct size and the font of your choice.

 Christmas wreath graphic after printing

-Before printing your image it’s also important to reverse the image on your computer.
+Before printing your image it’s important to reverse the image on your computer.

-Next, after printing your words for your wreath, cut around you the words carefully.
-It’s especially important to cut as close to the words you are using for your Christmas wreath.
-This gives a cleaner and neater look for your holiday project.
+After printing your words for your DIY winter wreath, cut around the words carefully.
+It’s important to cut as close to the words as possible.
+This gives a cleaner and neater look for your new wreath.

 Old tablecloth getting cut